 Berlin

 • Facil (1 star): in the Mandala Hotel, rare starred table integrated into a palace, Mediterranean cuisine, menu 145-195 €

-What we love in Berlin: the upscale bistro scene that has exploded in the last 5 years.
-Kin Dee (contemporary Thai), Coda (desserts tapas-style), Ernst (surprise vegetal menu) rival the starred ones in creativity, for bills 2 to 3 times less salty (60-90 € per person).
+What we love in Berlin: the upscale bistro scene that has exploded over the past 5 years.
+Kin Dee (contemporary Thai), Coda (desserts tapas-style), Ernst (surprise vegetal menu) rival the starred spots in creativity, for bills 2 to 3 times less salty (60-90 € per person).

-For breakfast, Berlin palaces excel: generous buffets (Adlon, Ritz-Carlton), refined à la carte formulas (Orania, Louisa's Place).
+For breakfast, Berlin palaces excel: generous buffets (Adlon, Ritz-Carlton), refined à la carte options (Orania, Louisa's Place).
 Count 35-45 € per person, often included in weekend packages.

+Berlin